 Maynooth Line Transport Study

-Maynooth Line Transport Study Final Report 300497
+Maynooth Line Transport Study Draft Final Report 300497

-Final Report 30/08/2019 Page 84/147
+Final Report 08/07/2019

-- 6.2.7 Figure 6.3, overleaf, displays the demand weighted average V/C (as a percentage) for a number of identified key junctions within the study area for Option 8 and the Do Minimum scenario.
+- 6.2.7 Figure 6.4, overleaf, displays the demand weighted average V/C (as a percentage) for a number of identified key junctions within the study area for the Benchmark and Do Minimum scenarios.
 As mentioned previously, V/C is a commonly used measure to identify areas of the network that may be experiencing capacity issues.
 In general, a V/C of greater than 100% means that the junction is operating over capacity.
-Junctions with a V/C of greater than 85% are likely to experience significant levels of congestions and delay. - 6.2.8 The results in Figure 6.3 indicate a general increase in V/C for junctions that experience a growth in traffic volumes due to the re-routing of vehicles from the closed level crossings.
+Junctions with a V/C of greater than 85% are likely to experience significant levels of congestions and delay. - 6.2.8 The results in Figure 6.4 indicate a general increase in V/C for junctions that experience a growth in traffic volumes due to the re-routing of vehicles from the closed level crossings.
 In particular, junctions around the Diswellstown Road overbridge, and the Castleknock Road, experience quite high levels of average V/C (85%-100%) indicating that these areas are quite heavily congested.

-- 6.2.9 Figure 6.4 displays the change in total junction delay (in seconds) between the Do Minimum and Option 8 for a number of junctions within the study area.
+- 6.2.9 Figure 6.5 displays the change in total junction delay (in seconds) between the Do Minimum and benchmark scenarios for a number of junctions within the study area.
 The modelling results indicate that junctions in close proximity to the closed level crossings experience a reduction in delay due to reduced traffic volumes. - 6.2.10 Junctions that experience increases in traffic volume (KPI-1), and V/C (KPI-2), due to the re-routing of vehicles from closed crossings, see a significant rise in congestion and delay.
-In total, junctions in the Do Minimum scenario experience an increase in delay of 38% and 22% in the AM (08:00 09:00) and PM (17:00 18:00) peak hours respectively when compared to Option 8. - 6.2.11 Select Link Analysis was used to identify the people who would want to use the Maynooth line level crossings if they remained open, including their desired origin and destination of travel.
-Journey times for these origin-destination movements were extracted and compared for the Do Minimum and Option 8.
+In total, junctions in the Do Minimum scenario experience an increase in delay of 38% and 22% in the AM (08:00 09:00) and PM (17:00 18:00) peak hours respectively when compared to the benchmark scenario. - 6.2.11 Select Link Analysis was used to identify the people who would want to use the Maynooth line level crossings if they remained open, including their desired origin and destination of travel.
+Journey times for these origin-destination movements were extracted and compared for the Do Minimum and Benchmark scenarios.
 The results indicate that the Do Minimum scenario sees a 19% (AM) and 20% (PM) increase in journey times for vehicles who would want to use the level crossings during the peak hours.
 This increase in journey time is primarily due to the re-routing required to alternative crossing points, along with the increased levels of congestion and delay at these locations as described above.